kethan1/Blogger101-website/README.md

 This is a simple blogging website like Medium.

 ## Prerequisites
-* Python 3.5 or later installed
+* Python 3.6 or later installed
 * Pip installed

 ## Instructions

-You may need to use `python3` and `pip3` instead of `python` and `pip` depending on your install.
+You may need to use `python3` and `pip3` instead of `python` and `pip` depending on your installation of Python.

-Download this repo and unzip the folder.
-Then, `cd` into the folder, and run `pip install -r requirements.txt` to install the needed packages.
-After that, create an `.env` file with the following format:
+Clone this repo, and `cd` into it.
+Then run `pip install -r requirements.txt` to install the needed packages.
+After that, create an `.env` file in the following format:

 ```
 Imgur_ID=<Imgur ID API Key Here>
 MONGO_URI=<MongoDB Atlas (free tier will do) URL.
-Create a project, and collection with blogs, comments, and users.
-Get the url for the collection and paste it here.>
+Create a database, and create the collections blogs, comments, and users.
+Get the url used to access the collection and paste it here.>
 SECRET_KEY=<A bunch of random letters used for encrypting the cookies.
 Something like "test123" will do for development, but make sure to use something longer and more complicated for production>
 ```